Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Our Model and Preliminaries

-At each time $t$, each agent $k$ has a value $v_{k,t} \in [0, \overline{v}]$ per unit of the item received. {By scaling values, we will assume that $\overline{v}\geq 1$.} The value profile $\mathbf{v}_t = (v_{1,t}, \dotsc, v_{n,t})$ at time $t$ is drawn from a distribution function $F$ independently across different time periods.
+At each time $t$, each agent $k$ has a value $v_{k,t} \in [0, \overline{v}]$ per unit of the item received.
+By scaling values, we will assume that $\overline{v}\geq 1$.
+The value profile $\boldsym{v}_t = (v_{1,t}, \dotsc, v_{n,t})$ at time $t$ is drawn from a distribution function $F$ independently across different time periods.
 We emphasize that $F$ is not necessarily a product distribution, so the values held by different agents can be arbitrarily correlated within each round.

 Two special cases of our model are of particular interest in the context of ad auctions.
-In \emph{single-slot} ad auctions, the ``item" for sale is an opportunity to display one ad to the current user. \emph{Multi-slot} ad auctions is a natural generalization in which multiple ads can be displayed in each round.
-The formal details are standard, we provide them in Appendix \ref{app:single-multiple-slot}.
+In a \emph{single-slot} ad auction, the ``item" for sale is an opportunity to display one ad to the current user.
+A \emph{Multi-slot} ad auction is a natural generalization in which multiple ads can be displayed in each round.
+The formal details are standard, we provide them in \Cref{app:single-multiple-slot}.

 \xhdr{Auctions and Budgets.} At each time $t$ the good is allocated using an auction mechanism that we now describe.
 In round $t$, each agent $k \in [n]$ first observes her value $v_{k,t} \geq 0$.
 After all agents have observed their values, each agent $k$ then submits a bid $b_{k,t} \geq 0$ to the auction.
 All agents submit bids simultaneously.
-The auction is defined by an allocation rule $\boldsymbol{x}$ and a payment rule $\boldsymbol{p}$, where $\boldsymbol{x}(\boldsymbol{b}) \in X$ is the allocation profile generated under a bid profile $\boldsymbol{b}$, and $p_k(\boldsymbol{b}) \geq 0$ is the payment made by agent $k$.
+The auction is defined by an allocation rule $\boldsym{x}$ and a payment rule $\boldsym{p}$, where $\boldsym{x}(\boldsym{b}) \in X$ is the allocation profile generated under a bid profile $\boldsym{b}$, and $p_k(\boldsym{b}) \geq 0$ is the payment made by agent $k$.
 All of the auction formats we consider will have weakly monotone allocation and payment rules, so we will assume this for the remainder of the paper.
-That is, for any $k$ and any bids of the other agents $\mathbf{b}_{-k}$, both $x_k(b_k, \mathbf{b}_{-k})$ and $p_k(b_k, \mathbf{b}_{-k})$ are weakly increasing in $b_k$.
+That is, for any $k$ and any bids of the other agents $\boldsym{b}_{-k}$, both $x_k(b_k, \boldsym{b}_{-k})$ and $p_k(b_k, \boldsym{b}_{-k})$ are weakly increasing in $b_k$.

 Each agent $k$ has a fixed budget $B_k$ that can be spent over the $T$ time periods.
 Once an agent has run out of budget she can no longer bid in future rounds.
 We emphasize that this budget constraint binds ex post, and must be satisfied on every realization of value sequences.\footnote{All of the auctions we consider satisfy the property that each agent's payment will be at most her bid, so it is always possible to bid in such a way that does not overspend one's remaining budget.} An important quantity in our analysis is the \emph{target expenditure rate} for agent $k$ which is defined by $\rho_k\triangleq B_k/T$.